-If all eligibility requirements are met, the Fund will pay for dental coverage in the following situations: disability, which must have occurred while you were in covered employment, and arbitration.
+If all eligibility requirements are met, the Fund will pay for health coverage in the following situations: disability, which must have occurred while you were in covered employment, and arbitration.
 All periods of Fund-paid Health Extension will count toward the period in which you are entitled to continuing coverage under COBRA.
-Coverage for Fund-paid Health Extension includes the Plan's dental benefit.
-Life insurance and AD&D are continued only for the first six months.
-(See page 33 for the Life Insurance Disability Extension.)
+Fund-paid Health Extension includes the Plan's hospital, medical, behavioral health and substance abuse, prescription drug, dental and vision benefits.
+Life insurance and AD&D are also continued for the first six months.
+(See page 20 for the Life Insurance Disability Extension.)

 To receive this extended coverage, return the documentation from the list in the Fund-paid Health Extension section of the COBRA election notice.
-If you fail to timely return the Health Extension Application Form, you may lose eligibility for continuation of coverage under Fund-paid Health Extension.
+If you fail to timely return the required documentation, you may lose eligibility for continuation of coverage under Fund-paid Health Extension.
 The required documents (e.g., proof of disability), must be returned to: